-Yes it really does cost $42 AUD to ship a small parcel to the USA and more to the European side of the globe.
+Yes it really does cost that to ship a small parcel to the USA and more to the European side of the globe.
 We now use DHL for door to door service and these guys are no mucking around.
 3 days door to door is normal, amazing really.

 The government run postal system is actually more expensive at around double the price for their express service which is not a true express service.
-And similar price in the $40 range to ship 500g anyway plus insurance (definitely a good idea for the postal system).
+And similar price in the $40+ range to ship 500g anyway plus insurance (definitely a good idea for the postal system).
 Check the Auspost website yourself by all means and you’ll see we are all between a rock and a hard place with this matter.

-Yes we at Vesper Tools are sorry about making you pay $42 for shipping for one little thing but this is the way the world has gone.
-Order more than one item to bring your per unit cost down, for example I can ship 4 spoon carving tools in a 500g parcel for the same price, thats $10 each.
+Yes we at Vesper Tools are sorry about making you pay $44 for shipping for one little thing but this is the way the world has gone.
+Order more than one item to bring your per unit cost down, for example we can ship 4 spoon carving tools in a 500g parcel for the same price, thats $10 each.
 Not so bad after all, yes it hurts the pocket for just one item.

 The workshop and visitation

 Vesper Tools does not have shop front with a staffed sales counter.
 Based in an industrial area our focus is making tools as efficiently as possible to highest possible standards.
 We are a small business with many commitments so we may not be here if you turn up un-announced.
-That said we are quite happy to show folks around if time permits and a time is set up prior.
-Spontaneous donations to the yet to be formed Vesper Tools Benevolence Fund are always appreciated but not compulsory.
+That said we are quite happy to show folks around if time permits and an appointment is made.
+Generous and spontaneous donations to the yet to be formed Vesper Tools Benevolence Fund are always appreciated but not compulsory.